MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/meeting-effectiveness.md

 ### After meetings

-Even after you leave a meeting room (physically, or virtually), the meeting isn’t done.
-Ensure that you are always disseminating clear action items and next steps.
-Also consider how the meeting went to make sure your next meeting is more effective than the last.
+Even after you leave a meeting room (whether physically or virtually), the meeting isn’t done.
+Ensure that you're always disseminating clear action items and next steps.
+Also, consider how the meeting went to make sure your next meeting is more effective than the last.
 This page provides a few helpful tips to ensure this trend remains positive.

 #### Glossary

-This page defines the metrics and other key terms used in the report
+This page defines the metrics and other key terms used in the report.

 ## Power BI tips, FAQs, and troubleshooting